mehrshadina/nashod-bot/README.md

 # nashod_bot
-its just a telegram bot
+This is a telegram bot that I wrote when I was young.